When Emergency Assistance can help

 The form tells you what evidence and information we will need from you.
 You can upload documents as you go through the form.

-You can also upload documents to our website separately after submitting the form – don’t delay sending the form because you don’t have evidence ready.
+You can also upload documents separately after submitting the form – don’t delay sending the form because you don’t have evidence ready.
 Use the further details box in the form to tell us when you will be providing the documents.

 To see what types of document we accept as evidence and to upload documents, see supporting evidence.

-If you can’t upload your documents, you can take them to your local library or to one of our customer service centres.
+If you can’t upload your documents, you can take them to your local library.
 You can post them to Benefits Section, Cheshire East Council, PO Box 622, Crewe, CW1 9JH.

 If someone is helping you with your claim